 Bruce started golfing at the age of 10 and quickly developed a passion for the sport.
-In high school he was the league champion.
-He went to college at the University of California at San Diego where he graduated with a degree in Management Science and Philosophy and Psychology minors.
-Bruce played on the UCSD golf team where he was number one for four straight years and was a Division III All-American three years in a row.
+His passion for golf led him to UCSD, where Bruce was the number one player on their golf team for four straight years and a Division III All-American three years in a row.

-After college he played the mini-tours, winning several events on the Golden State Tour and after two unsuccessful attempts at the PGA Tour Qualifying School, he chose to continue his golf career as a teaching professional.
-In 1990 he was hired by the San Diego Golf Academy to become the Director of Instruction for the AGT Program.
-He worked there until 1995, when he was hired by the Aviara Golf Academy.
+After graduating from UCSD with a Bachelor’s degree in Management Science, Bruce played the mini- tours, winning several events on the Golden State Tour.
+In 1990, he was hired by the San Diego Golf Academy as the Director of Instruction for the AGT Program.
+In 1995, Bruce joined the Aviara Golf Academy as a PGA instructor.

 A Tip from Bruce